noahz123/4KReleaseChecker/README.md

 Some results may not be accurate.
 This is determined by TMDB, not this app.
 However, false positives seem very rare.

 PC users can use the exe from releases page, Mac users can download the py file and run it with python.

+This app is being actively developed so there may be some bugs.